-In what follows, we shall find $\mathscr{H}(t)$ first and then $\mathscr{H}^{\prime}(t)$ through Eq.~(\ref{eq:U-connection}).
-We will see that the many-body potential in $\mathscr{H}^{\prime}(t)$ is non-local, i.e., it involves a term linear in the particles' momenta.
-Nevertheless, one can still define a so-called \textit{pseudo} parent Hamiltonian according to the instantaneous time-independent Schr\"odinger equation
+In what follows, we find $\hat{\mathscr{H}}(t)$ first and subsequently determine $\hat{\mathscr{H}}^{\prime}(t)$ through Eq.~(\ref{eq:U-connection}).
+We will see that the many-body potential in $\hat{\mathscr{H}}^{\prime}(t)$ is non-local, i.e., it involves a term linear in the particles' momenta.
+Nevertheless, one can still define the prime parent Hamiltonian according to the instantaneous time-independent Schr\"odinger equation